Tight Lower Bounds and Improved Convergence in Performative Prediction: Lower Bounds for Affine Risk Minimizers

 \subsection{Lower Bound with \citet{pmlr-v119-perdomo20a}'s Assumption}

-We show that the convergence rate for RRM provided in Equation~\ref{eq:perdomo} is optimal among the class of \emph{Affine Risk Minimizers} up to a factor $2$. \begin{theorem} There exists a problem instance and an initialization $\theta_0$ following Assumption~\ref{ass:perdomo} such that for any algorithm in the Affine Risk Minimizers class, we have:
+We show that the convergence rate for RRM provided in Equation~\ref{eq:perdomo} is optimal among the class of \emph{Affine Risk Minimizers} up to a factor $2$. \begin{theorem}[ARM lower bound Perdomo's framework] There exists a problem instance and an initialization $\theta_0$ following Assumption~\ref{ass:perdomo} such that for any algorithm in the Affine Risk Minimizers class, we have: